fvilmos/onvif_camera_object_tracker/README.md

 ### Configuration

 Before using the program, you need to fill out the right parameters of the camera on your network.
 The port can vary for different ONVIF cameras, including the user/password.
 For SriHome cameras, there is a default admin user defined.
 You need to find out the right password or set it up as usual.
-A useful ONVIF camera tool on Linux is [4].
+A useful ONVIF camera tool on Linux is [4], could help.

 ```python
 IP=""               # Camera IP address, leave empty for auto-discovery